Hot Autumn: Context

 The Hot Autumn occurred at a time of major weakness within the Italian government.
-The Christian Democracy (Italy) had been in office for 20 years.
-During the latter stages of that time period, there was an overall degeneration as people looked to vote for politicians who could give them favors as the party could not be voted out.
+The Christian Democracy had been in office for 20 years.
+During the latter stages of that time period, there was an overall degeneration, as people looked to vote for politicians who could give them favors, as the party could not be voted out.
 This overall clientelism within the Italian government led to both corruption and ineffective governance.
 The issues of the "Hot Autumn" can also be tied to the Confederazione Italiana dei Sindacati Lavoratori (Italian Confederation of Workers' Trade Unions, or CISL).
-The CISL was based on two principles which were the importance of firm-level union activity and professionalization of union activists.
+The CISL was based on two principles, which were the importance of firm-level union activity, and the professionalization of union activists.

 By the 1970s and 1980s, it can be seen that the CISL was a bureaucratic and politicized organization.
-It was tied to factions of the Christian Democratic Party where the passing of favors was how the Italian government was run.
+It was tied to factions of the Christian Democratic Party, where the passing of favors was how the Italian government was run.
 Economic problems also surrounded the formation and fallout of the "Hot Autumn" period.
 In the six years following 1969 there was a massive redistribution of income, and the share of GNP accruing to dependent labor went from 57 to 73 percent.
 Redistributing that income led to increased consumption and reduced savings and this was a problem already in debt.
 The "Hot Autumn" protests started at the university, but their transition to the industrial stage pointed out the weak governance of the first republic, for economic policies were ineffective and sparked many of the frustrations of the blue-collar working class.